Sweet Spot API

 1. Always Verify Signatures

-Never process webhook events without verifying the signature.
+Never process webhook events without verifying the HMAC signature.
 This ensures the request is authentic and hasn't been tampered with.

-2. Respond Quickly
+2. Respond Quickly (Within 5 Seconds)

-3. Handle Duplicates
+3. Handle Duplicates Idempotently

-4. Use HTTPS
+4. Use HTTPS Endpoints

-6. Monitor Webhook Health
+6. Monitor Delivery Health